Preventing Canine Heatstroke: Tips to Keep Your Dog Safe

 Causes of Canine Heatstroke

 There are several factors that can contribute to canine heatstroke.
 One common cause is exposure to high temperatures and direct sunlight for extended periods.
 Dogs that are left in vehicles on hot days are particularly susceptible to heatstroke.
-Additionally, excessive in hot weather, especially without adequate rest breaks, can also trigger heatstroke.
+Additionally, excessive physical activity in hot weather, especially without adequate rest breaks, can also trigger heatstroke.

 Understanding the Risk Factors